Aliases for UCP3 Gene

 GeneCards Summary for UCP3 Gene

-UCP3 (Uncoupling Protein 3 (Mitochondrial, Proton Carrier)) is a Protein Coding gene.
-Diseases associated with UCP3 include obesity, ucp3-related and obesity.
-Among its related pathways are Metabolism and Diurnally regulated genes with circadian orthologs.
+UCP3 (Uncoupling Protein 3) is a Protein Coding gene.
+Diseases associated with UCP3 include obesity and obesity, ucp3-related.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include transporter activity and oxidative phosphorylation uncoupler activity.
 An important paralog of this gene is SLC25A30.

 UniProtKB/Swiss-Prot for UCP3 Gene